 The Castle Hill Estate is blessed with a very detailed and extensive documentary archive that includes numerous detailed and accurate estate maps spanning much of its history.
 Most of these date from after 1751 under Matthew Lord Fortescue's ownership, and therefore post-dating the changes wrought by Earl Clinton.
-As a result, our understanding of how the estate evolved after 1751 is very good; the nature, extent and form of the earlier estate is much less clear (this information is derived from Colvin and Moggridge 1991; 2000 and Devon County HER).
+As a result, our understanding of how the estate evolved after 1751 is very good; the nature, extent and form of the earlier estate are much less clear.
+The information presented below is derived from Colvin and Moggridge 1991; 2000 and Devon County HER (see Figures 3-6 and Table 1).
+There has been little archaeological work carried out in the vicinity of Castle Hill, with building recording and evaluation trenching carried out at the former Kennels (SWARCH 2015) and an historic building survey of Meadow Park Lodge (SWARCH 2013).